 In January, Oklahoma Contemporary will open a spectacular new arts center on a 4.6-acre campus at NW 11th and Broadway in Oklahoma City.
-The 6,000 sq main gallery, classroom studios, performance spaces, community lounge, café and outdoor spaces ensure that there will always be something new to see and experience.
+The 54,000 square foot consisting of a main gallery, classroom studios, performance spaces, community lounge, café and outdoor spaces ensure that there will always be something new to see and experience.

 Thanks to the generosity of more than 150 donors to date, Oklahoma Contemporary has raised more than $21.5 million toward a $30 million Capital Campaign.
 Funds will support construction and opening-year programs – ensuring that admission to exhibitions remains free for all ages.

 When the new center, designed by architect Rand Elliott and being built by Smith & Pickel Construction, opens in January 2020, it will become a spectacular new cultural resource for Oklahoma City.
 In addition to providing a world-class facility for exhibitions, performance and education and a breathtaking addition to the OKC skyline, it will become a “creative commons,” a place for our community to gather, create and experience art.
 Our arts education programs will encourage youth and adults to find their own creativity and learn new skills through classes and camps across multiple disciplines.
 Incorporating programming from our community partners, Oklahoma Contemporary will be a hub for artistic experiences of all kinds and offer the city an event space like no other.

 In its new home in a more-accessible location, Oklahoma Contemporary will more than triple program and class offerings for diverse audiences of all ages to meet the growing demand for arts and culture — and grow its audiences from 22,000 to about 100,000 by 2022.